LCOGT/observations/README.md

 * PREFIX: determines the root URI stem for the application.
 Default is '/observations'
 * DEBUG: enables debug within the django app, and displays logging outout.
 Default is disabled.

-To build the two docker images for this app, just 'make' them.
+To build the docker image for this app, just 'make' it.
 Note that the created build will be git-branch specific.
-That is, if you have the 'release' branch checked out, and you 'make && make install', you will build and deploy two docker images, each of which contains the release code and carries the 'release' label.
+That is, if you have the 'release' branch checked out, and you 'make && make install', you will build a docker image which contains the release code and carries the '_release' label.
 Likewise for the 'test' branch, or any other branch.

-Once the containers are created, run them both via ./docker/bin/run.sh.
+Once the image is created, run the app via ./docker/bin/run.sh.

-When testing is complete, push these images to the lcogt docker hub repository via 'make install'
+When testing is complete, push the image to the lcogt docker hub repository via 'make install'